How does our built environment contribute to climate change and how can we reduce the embodied and operational greenhouse gas emissions of buildings?

 MBIE: Building for Climate Change Frameworks

-- The Whole-of-Life Embodied Carbon Emissions Reduction Framework
+- Whole-of-Life Embodied Carbon Emissions Reduction Framework

-- The Transforming Operational Efficiency Framework
+- Transforming Operational Efficiency Framework

 NZGBC Embodied Carbon Tools